-• We provide practical cases that align with the scientific content and the participants specific needs.

-• Examinations:

-$\circ\,$ Tests are conducted at the end of the program to assess knowledge retention.

-• Educational Materials:

-• We provide both printed and digital scientific and practical materials to participants.

-• Attendance and Final Result Reports:

-• We prepare detailed attendance reports for participants and offer a comprehensive program evaluation.

-• Professionals and Experts:

-• The programs scientific content is prepared by the best professors and trainers in various fields.

-• Professional Completion Certificate:

-Participants receive a professional completion certificate issued by the Scandinavian Academy for Training and Development in the Kingdom of Sweden, with the option for international authentication.
+- $\circ\,$ We provide practical cases that align with the scientific content and the participants specific needs. - Examinations: - $\circ\,$ Tests are conducted at the end of the program to assess knowledge retention. - Educational Materials: - $\circ\,$ We provide both printed and digital scientific and practical materials to participants. - Attendance and Final Result Reports: - $\circ\,$ We prepare detailed attendance reports for participants and offer a comprehensive program evaluation. - Professionals and Experts: - $\circ\,$ The programs scientific content is prepared by the best professors and trainers in various fields. - Professional Completion Certificate: - $\circ~$ Participants receive a professional completion certificate issued by the Scandinavian Academy for - Training and Development in the Kingdom of Sweden, with the option for international authentication. - Program Timings: - Training programs are held from 10:00 AM to 2:00 PM and include coffee break sessions during lectures.

-• Program Timings:

-Training programs are held from 10:00 AM to 2:00 PM and include buffet sessions for light meals during lectures.